rapmd73/JackrabbitRelay/README.md

 Use the following command.
 Be sure to replace the 12345 with the proper port.

     ( /home/JackrabbitRelay/Base/RelayLauncher 12345 & ) > /dev/null 2>&1

+## The Payload

+Here are examples of the payload sent from TradingView of similar webhook based application.

+This example purchased $30 of AAVE on the FTX US exchange.

+    { "Exchange":"ftxus","Market":"Spot","Account":"MAIN","Action":"Buy","Asset":"AAVE/USD","USD":"30" }

+This example purchases the minimum amount of AAVE in USD

+    { "Exchange":"ftxus","Market":"Spot","Account":"MAIN","Action":"Buy","Asset":"AAVE/USD" }

+This example sells $7 of AAVE

+    { "Exchange":"ftxus","Market":"Spot","Account":"MAIN","Action":"Sell","Asset":"AAVE/USD","USD":"7" }

+This example sells th exchange minimum of AAVE

+    { "Exchange":"ftxus","Market":"Spot","Account":"MAIN","Action":"Sell","Asset":"AAVE/USD" }

+This example close out or sells all of AAVE

+    { "Exchange":"ftxus","Market":"Spot","Account":"MAIN","Action":"Close","Asset":"AAVE/USD" }

+This example purchases AAVE using its base value, in this case, 1 AAVE

+    { "Exchange":"kraken","Market":"Spot","Account":"MAIN","Action":"Buy","Asset":"AAVE/USD","Base":"1" }

+Discriptionn of the payload

+    Exchange

+        This is one of the supported exchanges.

+    Market

+        This is the market you are trading.

+        Spot            Working
+        Prepetuals      Maybe working FTX ONLY
+        Margin          In progress
+        Future          In progress

+    Account

+        All main accounts must be called MAIN.
+Subaccounts can be used and must be exactly as listed on the exchange.

+    Action

+        Buy             Make a purchase
+        Sell            Sell a portion.
+If amount is more then balance, position will be closed Close           Sell all of the asset

+    Asset

+        The asset you are trading.
+Must be exactly as the exchange lists it

+    USD/Base

+        Choose only one to set the amount to be purchased/sold

+        USD will only work if the asset has a coresponsing USD pair to do a proper base conversion on.

+        Base is the asset itself value, ie BTC, ADA, AAVE, so one.
+            A base of 1 for BTC is to purchase 1 BTC.